VHughes/Flower2Go/readme.txt

 To Login:
 username: Arron
 password: 1234

+** Changet the DB password in DBConnector from "password" to "root" **

 ** If you hit "Shop" you are brought to the user shopping cart where you can shop and checkout.
 Be sure to start the cart before shopping **